akasharora123/Chemometrics/README.md

 # Examples
 Below are the some of the examples of chemometric analysis

 - Coffee Variants: Spectrum of two types of coffee, Arabica and Robusta, are measured by  Downey *et al.* (*J. Agric.
 Food.
 Chem.* 1997, 45, 4357-4361).
-Using LDA, K-nearest neighbors (KNN) clustering, and neighborhood component analysis (NCA), the two variants of coffee are differentiated.
+Using LDA the two variants of coffee are differentiated.
 - More coming soon.